-Haircut specialist Molly Casso of Austin, TX lists down the perks of having this chop.
+Haircut specialist Molly Casso of Austin, TX, lists the perks of this chop.

 “Its biggest benefit would be the movement it creates around the face.
 The mid-length cut’s structure can flatter a woman’s jawline or cheekbones,” Casso explains.

 This also adds an appeal to a simple ponytail.
-“Having the front layers down and everything else up create a beautiful look,” she adds.
+“Having the front layers down and everything else up creates a beautiful look,” she adds.

-Your hair type can dictate whether a layered cut will work for you, so get your stylist’s opinion about it.
+Your hair type can dictate whether a layered cut will work for you, so get your stylist’s opinion.

-For instance, with fine or thin hair, layers can take away weight from the perimeter.
-Curtain bangs would be more ideal, then.
+For instance, with fine or thin hair, layers can remove weight from the perimeter.
+Curtain bangs would be ideal, then.

-To help you decide what look to opt for, consult your stylist first.
-Bring them inspiration photos—either curled or blown out.
+Consult your stylist first to help you decide what look to opt for.
+Bring them inspirational photos—either curled or blown out.

-“Ask your hairdresser about the styling it’ll take to achieve the look.
+“Ask your hairdresser about the styling to achieve the look.
 “This is to determine if the style is realistic for you to recreate at home,” Casso states.